Associate Professor of Anthropology and Social Sciences in the College

 PhD, Harvard University, 2012; JD, Yale Law School, 2009

-Li has participated in litigation arising from the "War on Terror" as party counsel, amicus, or expert witness, including in Guantánamo habeas, Alien Tort, material support, denaturalization, immigration detention, and asylum proceedings.
-He is a member of the New York and Illinois bars.
+Li has participated in litigation arising from the "War on Terror" as party counsel, amicus, or expert witness in Alien Tort, material support, denaturalization, immigration detention, asylum, and Guantánamo (habeas and military commissions) proceedings.
+He is a member of the bar in New York and Illinois and volunteers as an intake attorney for abolitionist bail funds in the Chicago area.
+In a previous life, he worked for several human rights organizations.

 From Exception to Empire: Sovereignty, Carceral Circulation, and the "Global War on Terror."
 In Ethnographies of U.S. Empire, eds.
 Carole McGranahan & John Collins, Duke University Press.